Ammalgam-Protocol/docs/docs/design/overview.md

 ## Forking Uniswap V2

-We begun development of Ammalgam by forking the Uniswap V2 contracts with the goal of building a lending protocol into the Uniswap V2 pair contract.
+We began development of Ammalgam by forking the Uniswap V2 contracts with the goal of building a lending protocol into the Uniswap V2 pair contract.
 We were unable to maintain the single contract of the Uniswap v2 Pair due to the need for multiple ERC-20s for various added deposit borrow tokens.
 The factory remains the same in purpose, but some changes to the process of deploying a new pair due to the need to deploy multiple contracts for each new pair.

 ## Pair contracts